 “Bruegel.
 The Complete Works bring his teeming scenes to life.”

 "An Old Master monograph that really can claim space on the coffee table as not only a beautiful tactile object — exquisite paper, outstanding quality of reproduction, sumptuous design — but, unusually, for its absorbing, accessible, penetrating text, bringing to life a whole late-medieval world of people and ideas."

 “TASCHEN’s monumental collection of Bruegel’s work is the ideal way into his unique aesthetic world.”

-New photography of the Dutch master’s works in XXL resolutionThe life and times of Pieter Bruegel the Elder (1525–1569) were marked by stark cultural conflict.
+New photography of the Dutch master’s works in XXL resolutionThe life and times of Pieter Bruegel the Elder (c.
+1526/30–1569) were marked by stark cultural conflict.
 He witnessed religious wars, the Duke of Alba’s brutal rule as governor of the Netherlands, and the palpable effects of the Inquisition.
 To this day, the Flemish artist remains shrouded in mystery.
 We know neither where nor exactly when he was born.
 But while early scholarship emphasized the vernacular character of his painting and graphic work, modern research has attached greater importance to its humanistic content.

 Starting out as a print designer for publisher Hieronymus Cock, Bruegel produced numerous print series that were distributed throughout Europe.
 These depicted vices and virtues alongside jolly peasant festivals and sweeping landscape panoramas.
 He would eventually increasingly turn to painting, working for the cultural elite of Antwerp and Brussels.